pm-self-learning/PromptEngineeringExercises/APL2007M5BankAccount-Security/docs/exercise.md

 - The suggestions provided by GitHub Copilot Chat are not exhaustive.
 Use your judgment and expertise to evaluate and implement them.
 - Consider your workplace's coding standards and policies when choosing which updates to implement.
 - Ensure thorough code reviews and testing to maintain high-quality code.
+- If GitHub Copilot suggests creating a new file, use the "insert into new file" option to have it create the file for you.